YanShuai-Dilato/Selenium_on_pgb/README.md

 	$ cd Selenium_on_pgb/

-2, Please copy 'Selenium_on_pgb/assets/application/www.zip' to C:\ , if you're using Windows to run this test.
+2, Please copy file "Selenium_on_pgb/assets/application/www.zip" and folder "Selenium_on_pgb/assets/signing_key" to "C:\" , if you're using Windows to run this test.

 3, Manage testing task in Rakefile